Don't Worry Kyoko (Mummy's Only Looking for Her Hand in the Snow): Lyrics and music

-"Don't Worry Kyoko (Mummy's Only Looking for Her Hand in the Snow)" was inspired by Lennon's and Ono's custody fight with Ono's ex-husband Anthony Cox over Cox's and Ono's daughter Kyoko, representing Ono's attempt to communicate with her daughter.
+"Don't Worry Kyoko (Mummy's Only Looking for Her Hand in the Snow)" was inspired by Lennon and Ono's custody fight with Ono's ex-husband Anthony Cox over Cox and Ono's daughter Kyoko, representing Ono's attempt to communicate with her daughter.
 Ono and Kyoko were finally reunited in the 1990s when Kyoko was in her thirties.

-The lyrics of "Don't Worry Kyoko (Mummy's Only Looking for Her Hand in the Snow)" consist primarily of Ono wailing the phrase "Don't worry."
-On the live version included on Live Peace in Toronto 1969 the phrase "mummy's only looking for her hand in the snow" is also included.
+Though "Don't Worry Kyoko (Mummy's Only Looking for Her Hand in the Snow)" is credited as written solely by Ono, the music is derived from the unreleased Lennon-McCartney composition "Watching Rainbows".
+The lyrics consist primarily of Ono wailing the phrase "Don't worry."
+On the live version included on Live Peace in Toronto 1969, the phrase "mummy's only looking for her hand in the snow" is also included.
 The song is driven primarily by a blues-based guitar riff played by Lennon and Eric Clapton.
-The riff is strikingly similar to the intro of the Everly Brothers' 1957 hit Wake Up Little Susie.
+The riff is strikingly similar to the intro of the Everly Brothers' 1957 hit "Wake Up Little Susie".
 John Blaney describes the riff as "hypnotic."
-Authors Ken Bielen and Ben Urish write that Lennon and Clapton alternate between a "lilting semi-slide" groove and playing "sniping bites."
+Authors Ben Urish and Ken Belen write that Lennon and Clapton alternate between a "lilting semi-slide" groove and playing "sniping bites."
 The other musicians on the studio version are Klaus Voormann on bass guitar and Ringo Starr on drums.
-According to Bielen and Urish, Starr's drumming variations ensure that the tension keeps mounting.
+According to Urish and Belen, Starr's drumming variations ensure that the tension keeps mounting.
 John Lennon claimed that the song was "one of the fuckin' best rock 'n' roll records ever made."

-Allmusic critic Ned Raggett describes Ono's vocal as a "screwy blues yowl," claiming that it suggests "something off Led Zeppelin III gone utterly berserk."
+AllMusic critic Ned Raggett describes Ono's vocal as a "screwy blues yowl," claiming that it suggests "something off Led Zeppelin III gone utterly berserk."
 The New York Times critic Allan Kozinn compares Ono's vocal to "a wailing, overdriven electric guitar," claiming its virtuosity compares with the actual electric guitar playing of Lennon and Clapton.
-Rolling Stone Magazine contributor John Lewis describes it as a "mournful caterwaul of despair."
+Rolling Stone contributor John Lewis describes it as a "mournful caterwaul of despair."

 The earliest recorded version of the song, titled "Mum's Only Looking for Her Hand in the Snow" was sung by Ono at Queen Charlotte's Hospital while she was being observed during her pregnancy with Lennon's child, a pregnancy that ended in a miscarriage.
 Lennon provides the sole accompaniment on acoustic guitar.
 This version was originally released by Aspen magazine and was later included as a bonus track on the CD reissue of the couple's Wedding Album.
 The studio version released as a single and on Fly was recorded on October 3, 1969, at Lansdowne Studios in London.
 The single has the words "PLAY LOUD" written on the label, as does "Cold Turkey" on the other side.